Kamzie/20-Web-Projects-With-Vanilla-JavaScript/1 Form Validator/readme.md

 # Form Validator via JS

-Link will be placed here
+Link will be placed here soon

-soonish commit this asap !!